kgateway-dev/kgateway/docs/content/guides/gloo_federation/service_failover.md

 ### Upgrading Gloo Edge to use failover

 Gloo Edge Enterprise version `1.5.0-beta4` or later is required to use failover.
-You can enable failover by setting following Helm value: `gatewayProxies.NAME.failover.enabled=true`.
+You can enable failover by setting following Helm value: `gloo.gatewayProxies.NAME.failover.enabled=true`.

 An example Helm override file for installing Gloo Edge with failover is:
 ```yaml